 How Does the “FSBO” Work?

 “For Sale By Owner” or “FSBO” refers to a situation where an individual represents themselves in the sale of their property.
 This implies that instead of having an agent represent you and charge a commission, you take care of the representation and skip the commission.
+In short it is selling a home without a realtor.

 What is the MLS?